Big Sur Coast Highway: Impact on residents

 Highway 1 has been at capacity for many years.
 The state legislature permanently limited the road along the Big Sur coast to two lanes, halting any proposals to upgrade the route to a freeway.
 In 1977, the U.S. Forest Service noted in its environmental impact statement, "Highway 1 has reached its design capacity during peak-use periods."
 It is currently at or near capacity much of the year.
 The primary transportation objective of the Big Sur Coastal Land Use plan is to maintain Highway 1 as a scenic two-lane road and to reserve most remaining capacity for the priority uses of the act.

+Repeated closings

 The steep topography, active faults, diverse geology, and seasonal storms combine to make the rugged Big Sur area one of the most landslide-prone stretches of the California coast.
 As a result, the California Department of Transportation has had to make many repairs to the road.
 Highway 1 has been closed on more than 55 occasions due to damage from landslides, mudslides, erosion, and fire.
 Aside from Highway 1, the only access to Big Sur is via the winding, narrow, 24.5 mi long Nacimiento-Fergusson Road, which from Highway 1 south of Lucia passes east through Fort Hunter Liggett to Mission Road in Jolon.
 It's about a 50 mi and hour-and-a-half drive to U.S. Route 101 (US 101).